FuturesJS/FuturesJS/README.md

   * **Futures** - aka Promises, Deferreds, Subscriptions
   * **Joins** - Synchronization of multiple Futures and asynchronous / eventually consistent data
+  * **Asynchronous ForEach** - an ordered, asynchronous `ForEachAsync` implementation available as a prototype or standalone
   * **Events** - (using [Node.JS](http://nodejs.org)'s [EventEmitter](http://nodejs.org/docs/v0.2.6/api.html#eventemitter-13), modified for browser use)
   * **Sequences** - Chains of chronological callbacks
   * **Asynchronous Method Queues** - Think Twitter Anywhere API
   * **Asynchronous Models**

-Weighs in at a mere 5.9K when Minified, Uglified, and Packed
+Weighs in at mere 3.5K when [Uglified](https://github.com/mishoo/UglifyJS) (minified) and gzipped.

+**Note**: Using `packer` results in insignificantly smaller size, but results slower and more CPU-intensive page loads

-*Futures is the most-watched JavaScript flow-control library on Github (see [2.no.de](http://2.no.de/#flow-control).
+*Futures one of the most-watched JavaScript flow-control library on Github (see [2.no.de](http://2.no.de/#flow-control).
 I'm shamelessly taking bragging rights for that. =8^D

   * [Stack Overflow](http://stackoverflow.com/questions/3249646/client-side-javascript-to-support-promises-futures-etc/3251177#3251177)
   * [InfoQ: How to Survive Asynchronous Programming in JavaScript](http://www.infoq.com/articles/surviving-asynchronous-programming-in-javascript)